-The mission of the Sammamish Youth Board (SYB) is to unite youth, adults, and government to form a relationship that promotes equality and mutual respect, as well as to create integral activities that lead to a stronger community.
+About: The Sammamish Youth Board (SYB) consists of local middle and high school students.
+They are appointed by the City Council.
+Their mission is to unite youth, adults, and government to form a relationship that promotes equality and mutual respect.
+Their purpose also includes creating integral activities that lead to a stronger community.

 Local middle and high school students are welcomed and encouraged to attend meetings and SYB-sponsored events.
 SYB meets monthly during the school year.
 Meetings are typically at 6:30 pm on the third Wednesday of the month at Sammamish City Hall.